webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 ## Introduction

-This page describes why Knip uses plugins and their `config` and `entry` options.
+This page describes why Knip uses plugins and the difference between `config` and `entry` files.

 ## Configuration Files